quicwg/base-drafts/draft-ietf-quic-qpack.md

 maximum size causes the table to be emptied of all existing entries and results in an empty table.

-A new entry can reference the name of an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
+A new entry can reference an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
 Implementations are cautioned to avoid deleting the referenced name if the referenced entry is evicted from the dynamic table prior to inserting the new entry.